Mometasone Prescription Online

 Mometasone Furoate - Overview

 Mometasone furoate, marketed as a cream, lotion, ointment and nasal spray is a medication used in treating inflammatory conditions related to the skin and other parts of the body.
 People who need a prescription for mometasone furoate in any of its common forms can use Push Health to connect with a local medical provider who can prescribe Elocon cream, Nasonex or other versions of mometasone furoate when appropriate to do so.

 What Is Mometasone Furoate Used For?

 Mometasone furoate belongs to a class of medications known as medium potency synthetic corticosteroids.
 As this type of medication, mometasone furoate has antiinflammatory and vasoconstrictive effects when used in places like the skin.
 Mometasone can also reduce symptoms of itching at times.
 While mometasone furoate's mechanism of action is not fully understood, it may be related to activating proteins known as lipocortins which inhibit phospholipase A2, eventually blocking the production of inflammatory mediators such as leukotrienes and prostaglandins.
-As Elocon, mometasone is used to reduce itching and inflammation in dermatoses that are thought to be responsive to corticosteroids.
+As Elocon, mometasone is used to reduce itching and inflammation in dermatoses that are thought to be responsive to topical corticosteroids.
 As Nasonex nasal spray, mometasone is used in the treatment of rhinitis caused by seasonal allergies.
 Mometasone is also active in the medication Asmanex used in the management of asthma.

 Mometasone - Dosage and Cost